 Who wouldn’t be all ears for a webinar after hearing this call to action from Tommi Forsström?

 “The ulterior motive, the real takeaway that I’m hoping to have, like a little call to action here is that in order for our craft, to keep maturing and to keep being a force of change, and to keep being a fundamental thing, you need to build great products in the world.
 We need you, again, whatever level you’re at right now.
 I really need you to take an interest in cultivating those skills you’re going to need once you reach that, that level in which you know, the door to the executive chamber opens to you and I want you to do it because I want you to consider the future generations of product.
 And I want you to understand that us getting good enough to be leaders and executives paves the way for a lot, a lot of cool product innovation in the future.”

-One the eye-opening moment of what it takes for a product leader to by heard by executives
+One what it takes for a product leader to be heard by executives

 Product leaders need to see beyond their own roles to be heard by the executive team.

 “I got a really cool opportunity to start working with our head of Biz Dev, building out a strategy for Shutterstock’s API products.
 What’s now known as their platform services.
 And that person and I worked super close together for four months, five months.
 Building a business plan, basically as if we’re two co-founders.

 That relationship was one of the most pivotal moments in my career because I was able to start seeing the other piece of the puzzle that I had been lacking in all my talk about like execution process or structure, all that stuff.
 I’d completely forgotten that there’s a connection that needs to be made with the business side of things.
 I still didn’t realize that that was the missing piece.